 To remove the front coil spring, the threaded rod is placed through the center of the spring.
 A nut and washer is applied to the top end of the rod.
 Flat washers, the angle cut and nuts are placed on the end of the rod.
 Turn nut until bottom assembly is flush to spring support.

-Vice grip prevents the rod from turning.
-The rod must not turn while turning the nut in either direction.
+This is important: Attach vice grips to prevents the rod from turning.
+The rod must not turn while turning the nut in either direction. (green arrow photograph below).

 Tighten nut until pressure is relieved from the spring support.
 Remove bolts that secure spring support to lower control arm.
 I then attached two long bolts through the spring support into the lower control arm.
 This provided some margin of safety while I released the tension on the spring.

-Once the spring support was removed, rust was evident on the lower coil of the front spring.
+(Photographs below) Once the lower spring support was removed, rust was evident on the lower coil of the front spring.

-Rust had also attacked the lower spring support pictured below.
+Rust had also attacked the lower spring support.

-After removing the rust down to metal, spring and support was primed and painted.
+After removing the rust down to metal, spring and support were primed and painted.

-Tighten until you can install guide bolts through the spring support into the lower control arm.
-(I did not use my angle device for these photographs).
-Notice vice grips on rod to prevent it from rotating.
+(Photograph below) Tighten until you can install guide bolts through the spring support into the lower control arm. (green arrow).
+Notice vice grips on rod to prevent it from rotating. (yellow arrow).
 You do not want this bad boy unscrewing from the top nut while under pressure from the spring.
+(I did not use my angle device on the spring plate bottom for these photographs).

 Once spring is close to lower control arm position so the spring support bolts can be installed.
 Use two bolts as guides to get spring support in proper location.
 Tighten compressor until spring support is snug against lower control arm.
 Install all bolts and tighten to lower control arm before removing threaded rod from spring.